We recently analyzed 1 million Google search results to answer the question:

 In fact, the average word count of a Google first page result is 1,890 words.

-Previous search engine ranking factors studies found that longer content performed better in Google.
+Several other search engine ranking factors studies have found that longer content performed better in Google.

 This correlation could be due to the fact that longer content generates significantly more social shares.
 Or it could be an inherent preference in Google for longer articles.